 “That’s it,” Bradley threw his half-eaten sandwich in his lunch bag as someone else a couple of tables over cat called and asked if I was open for business now that Marta was down for repairs, “I’m going to find the teacher who is supposed to be in here watching us.
 This is getting ridiculous.”

-“It doesn’t matter,” I answered quietly, putting a hand on Bradley’s knee under the table, “Don’t give them arise, Brad, it’ll just egg them on.”
+“It doesn’t matter,” I answered quietly, putting a hand on Bradley’s knee under the table, “Don’t show that you’re angry, Brad, it’ll just egg them on.”

 “I hate them.”
 It came out almost like a hiss, “I hate them all.
 I want to do terrible things to them.”
 I gave his knee a sharp squeeze, and he looked at me.
 “All right.
 I won’t do terrible things to them.
 Can I do slightly horrible things to them instead?”